Linear programming: Projective algorithm of Karmarkar

-Khachiyan's algorithm was of landmark importance for establishing the polynomial-time solvability of linear programs.
-The algorithm was not a computational break-through, as the simplex method is more efficient for all but specially constructed families of linear programs.

-However, Khachiyan's algorithm inspired new lines of research in linear programming.
 In 1984, N. Karmarkar proposed a projective method for linear programming.
 Karmarkar's algorithm improved on Khachiyan's worst-case polynomial bound (giving $O(n^{3.5}L)$).
 Karmarkar claimed that his algorithm was much faster in practical LP than the simplex method, a claim that created great interest in interior-point methods.
 Since Karmarkar's discovery, many interior-point methods have been proposed and analyzed.

 Vaidya's 87 algorithm

 In 1987, Vaidya proposed an algorithm that runs in $O(n^3)$ time.